felii30/devicecare-chatbot/README.md

 ## Deployed Application

-Visit the deployed version at: [https://devicecare-chatbot-feliciapaulus.vercel.app](https://devicecare-chatbot-feliciapaulus.vercel.app)
+Visit the deployed version at: <a href="https://devicecare-chatbot-feliciapaulus.vercel.app" target="_blank">https://devicecare-chatbot-feliciapaulus.vercel.app</a>

 ## About DeviceCare